zeolead/zeolead--real-time-embedded-team7/README.md

 - Rewrote both speed and balance control loops; successfully resolved speed overflow issue.

 ### April 12, 2025 (Saturday)
-- Moved testing site to the lab.
-The self-balancing robot is ready for joint debugging!
+- Testing moved to the lab — wheels mounted, and all systems are go for integrated debugging.

 ### April 13, 2025 (Sunday)
 - Retuned complementary filter to improve angle accuracy.